littlecolumns/little-geocoder/README.md

 ![](screenshots/main.png)

-Simple Visual Geocoder (SVGeocoder!) takes in CSV files and geocodes them with the [Census Bureau's Batch Geocoding service](https://www.documentcloud.org/documents/3894452-Census-Geocoding-Services-API.html) - **all without knowing Python or using the command line!**
+Simple Visual Geocoder takes in CSV files and geocodes them with the [Census Bureau's Batch Geocoding service](https://www.documentcloud.org/documents/3894452-Census-Geocoding-Services-API.html) - **all without knowing Python or using the command line!**

 It's more or less a very thin later on top of the LA Times' [Census Batch Geocoder](https://github.com/datadesk/python-censusbatchgeocoder), with the addition of a few simple tools to help you break out street addresses and city names.